 The foundation of our EMP is Hazard Identification and Risk Assessment, a process which allows us to identify and assess hazards and risks associated with emergency scenarios, define the scope and frequency of drills and exercises, and prioritize our actions.

-Through the Assessment we identify our worst case scenarios based on the type of refined fuel products we transport and the location of our pipelines.
+Through the Assessment we identify our worst-case scenarios based on the type of refined fuel products we transport and the location of our pipelines.
+Gasoline was considered for the health and safety impacts due to its flammability and vapours, and diesel was utilized for the modeling of environmental factors due to its ability to move across land and water.
 We use this information to:

 TNPI also has detailed protocols for specific areas along our pipeline route.
-These protocols are available to regional emergency planning officials, please contact us at email@example.com to request a copy for your region.
+These protocols are available to regional emergency planning officials by contacting us at [email protected] to request a copy for your region.

 Downloadable individual map files corresponding to the map above.